KrishangSaharia/SchedulerAPIDjango/README.md

 * [Setup](#setup)

 ## General info
-This project includes scheduling Django Rest APIs, it uses AdvancedPythonScheduler module fro scheduling tasks.
+This project includes scheduling Django Rest APIs, it uses AdvancedPythonScheduler module for scheduling tasks.
 This contains 2 endpoints -
 one for scheduling and other one is ping endpoint to check whether the server is alive or not .